yesodweb/yesodweb.com/README.markdown

 # yesodweb.com

 You made it!
-You're currently looking behind the scenes at [`yesodweb.com`](http://yesodweb.com), the project page for Yesod.
+You're currently looking behind the scenes at [yesodweb.com](http://yesodweb.com), the project page for Yesod.
 I'm not going to explain what Yesod is, that you learn when you point your browser to the link in the previous sentence.

-Well the project page of Yesod is written using Yesod, and in the files that this repository contains you can see how that is done.
+The project page of Yesod is powered by...
+Yesod!
+And in this repository you can see how that is done: a good place to see Yesod applied in practice.

 ## Installing